LSzCode/LSzPyPub/README.md

 # hello ITdigital

-In this GitHub repository you will find everything used to create our binder repository.
+In this GitHub repository you will find everything used to create our binder repository:

 https://mybinder.org/v2/gh/LSzCode/LSzPyPub/master